 The Muscarelle Museum of Art was made possible by generous funds from alumni and friends.
-The Museum opened in 1983 with Dr. Glenn Lowry (current director at the Museum of Modern Art, MoMA, in New York), serving as the first Director, who oversaw the major building construction.
-The major benefactor was Joseph L. Muscarelle (W&M ’27) and his wife Margaret, who generously supported the formation of a museum and whose family has continued their support throughout the years.
+The Museum opened in 1983 with Dr. Glenn Lowry (current Director at the Museum of Modern Art, MoMA, in New York), serving as the first Director who oversaw the major building construction.
+The principal benefactor was Joseph L. Muscarelle (W&M ’27) and his wife Margaret, who generously supported the formation of a museum and whose family has continued their support throughout the years.

-Subsequent gifts extended the collection beyond its roots in American portraiture; the treasures in the collection now span the centuries, including works by Hans Hofmann, Pablo Picasso, Henri Matisse, and John Singleton Copley.
-Integrated into the design of the building was the “world’s first solar painting,” designed by Gene Davis, the noted Washington Color School painter.
+Subsequent gifts extended the collection beyond its roots in American portraiture; the treasures in the collection now span centuries, including works by Hans Hofmann, Pablo Picasso, Henri Matisse, and John Singleton Copley.
+Integrated into the façade of the original building was the “world’s first solar painting” designed by the noted Washington Color School painter Gene Davis.
 This design transforms the south façade of the Museum into a dramatic and innovative work of art when multi-colored tubes are illuminated from behind.

-The collection has continued to grow and now numbers at close to 6,000 works of art from many cultures and historical eras.
+The collection has continued to grow and now numbers over 7,000 works of art from many cultures and historical eras.
 The strength of the collection is the holdings in English and American portraits of the seventeenth and eighteenth centuries that have national importance.
-Also included are a survey collection of European and American prints and drawings from the sixteenth through the twentieth centuries, Japanese prints, African art, Asian ceramics, and a remarkable collection of German Expressionist works on paper.
+Also included are a survey collection of European and American prints and drawings from the sixteenth through the twenty-first centuries, Japanese prints, African art, Asian ceramics, and a growing collection of international photography and German Expressionist works on paper.